mbmccormick/baby-tracker-iot-button/README.md

 Connect your AWS IoT Button as a trigger for the AWS Lambda Function.

-Configure your AWS Lambda Function to use the Node.js 12.x runtime and allow for a 30 second timeout.
+Configure your AWS Lambda Function to use the Node.js 12.x runtime and allow for one minute timeout.

 Create three environment variables on your AWS Lambda Function: